repl-acement/editors/BACKGROUND.md

 Integrating these is essential.

 ### Oven-ready solutions
-In 2021, we can give a Clojure editor another shot.
+In 2022, we can give a Clojure editor another shot.
 We have many ready made open source components:

 **Support for data:**
 - spec can conform / unform to round-trip between code and data (this has been used in the implementation)
-- clj-rewrite to parse clojure code into data
+- web-crypto to produce digests as a basis for fully recursive hashing
 - asami and xtdb for immutable data storage

 **Support for dependencies:**
 - tools.deps for core dependency management
 - add-lib to make new dependencies available instantly
 - tools.deps for building CLASSPATH
   - supplemented by REPL evaluations of any non-file based ns

 **Support for editing:**
 the clojure mode for codemirror 6 which gives high performance editing in a browser
 - paredit mode, extensive key-bindings, etc.

 **Support for inspection:**
+- portal for exploring the runtime environment
 - clj-kondo for linting, analysis and insights
-- portal for exploring the runtime environment
 - flow-storm for tracing execution

 ## What the new editor should be